lehifsc/lehifsc.github.io/ann.md

 ---
-layout: default
+title: Lehi FamilySearch Center
-title: "Ward Bulletin Announcement for Lehi FamilySearch Center"
+description: Ward Bulletin Announcement
 permalink: /ann/
 ---
 You can copy the announcement below and paste into your ward bulletin.